Frequently asked questions about making an application to NCAT.

 Yes, this is called withdrawing an application.
 An applicant can withdraw their application at any time by notifying NCAT in writing.
 You should also notify the other person that you have withdrawn your application.
 Learn more about withdrawing your application.

 No. NCAT's application fee is not a hearing or listing fee.
-It is a filing fee and is not refunded when an application is withdrawn.
+It is a filing fee and cannot be refunded when an application is withdrawn.

 We acknowledge the traditional owners and custodians of the land on which we work and we pay respect to the Elders, past, present and future.